wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 without a religion :-) ).

 Initially one player said the story is similar to the Dune; I've read the Dune, but if I was influenced, it was subconscious.
-But later I have introduced three references to Dune within the campaign.
+Later I have introduced three references to Dune within the campaign.
 You should have no troubles to find them :) ... but actually only two are left now, once Sigil removed Aragwaithi.
 The "sietches" (settlements of Aragwaithi) name was taken from Dune.

-Anyway, other ideas which never went into the story, and remarks.
+Anyway, here you have some ideas which never went into the story, and various other remarks.
 Some of those are results of discussion with Sigil.
 You may find them useful when creating a sequel or whatever.

-* Bor Cryne and Lorin supposed to be engaged as children, before Lorin's family went to the Oracle and then got better deal.
+* Bor Cryne and Lorin supposed to be engaged as children, before Lorin's family went to the Oracle and then got a better deal.
 * Bor Cryne has only one child.
-His other children died, He has no wife; she dies giving him the last son and he never married again (unusual for Akladians).
+His other children died.
+He has no wife; she died giving him the last son and he never married again (unusual for Akladians).
 * Akladians have less children with every passing year and generation.
 While in the past they had 10 children and more, nowadays (i.e. during the campaign) they have no more than three, with this number steadily decreasing.
 With high